Comment on page

 Autopilot implements Granular RBAC for all of its features.
-Autopilot integrates with the customer's authentication provider (viz., LDAP, SAML, etc.) and provides roles-based access control to the user groups as available in the authentication system for its features.
+Autopilot integrates with the customer's authentication provider (viz., LDAP, SAML, etc.) and provides role-based access control to the user groups as available in the authentication system for its features.
 While installing Autopilot you specify your organizations authentication system and let Autopilot connect to it.
-With this integration, Autopilot would be able to read thru all the user groups defined in your authentication system.
+With this integration, Autopilot would be able to read through all the user groups defined in your authentication system.

 When you integrate your organization's authentication provider with Autopilot during the installation, you also specify a list of user groups that would be marked as 'super admins' for the Autopilot resources.
 A super admin group is a group of user groups that can identify administrator groups for the Autopilot resources post-installation They can also modify the administrator groups anytime in the system.

 Autopilot administrators can override any user-group permissions on any of the Autopilot resources.
 Super admins can specify which user groups can be administrators of the Autopilot system and can also modify this group at any time.
 Below section provides instructions to specify administrator's group.